keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 #### Defining the Function Call Data

-One the SDK has been initialized and the NEAR connection established, it's time to create the function call drop.
+Once the SDK has been initialized and the NEAR connection established, it's time to create the function call drop.
 This is done by passing in `fcData` into create drop.
 It is an object that defines the methods that will be called for any given key use:

 ```bash